 The appointment of the Foundation Principal, Mr Peter Fowler, took place in August 2001.
 At this time, enrolments and staff appointments were able to take place for the commencement of the College on site in February 2002.

-The College has a 20 year development master plan to prepare for ongoing growth and development with the commencement of K Block for Pre-K and Kindergarten students in 2019.
+The College has a 20 year development master plan to prepare for ongoing growth and development which includes the completion of K Block for Pre-K and Kindergarten in 2019 and commencement of L Block for Year One and Two students in 2020.